HoneyBadgerIT/honeybadger-it/README.txt

 == Frequently Asked Questions ==
 = I d not have a valid SSL Certificate can I still use the plugin and platform? = Yes, you would need to have at least a self signed SSL certificate and set curl_ssl_verify to no in settings.
+= Does it work with Wordpress Multisite? =
+Yes it does work with WP Multisite
 = The WP REST API seams to do not work, what to do? = Make sure that the API is public and not restricted by any other plugin which requires users to be logged in to be used.
 = Does it work under Windows? =